Disease Guide ·Obesity ·2026

 The Secondary Disease Trap

-Here's the catch: if your insurer determines that a condition like diabetes or arthritis was caused by obesity, they may deny the claim.
-Some policies exclude conditions attributable to owner negligence.
-Document your weight management efforts with your vet to protect future claims.
+If your insurer determines diabetes or arthritis was caused by obesity, they may deny the claim.
+Some policies exclude conditions from owner negligence.
+Document weight management efforts with your vet to protect future claims.

 Red flag · Coverage